 Frequently asked questions

-How often should I update my seasonal prices?
+How often should I update seasonal ingredient prices?

-What if my seasonal dish becomes popular but more expensive?
+What if my popular seasonal dish becomes too expensive?

-What food cost is acceptable for seasonal dishes?
+What's an acceptable food cost percentage for seasonal dishes?

 - EU Verordening 852/2004 — Levensmiddelenhygiëne (2004) — Official source